dmi3y/cardgen/README.md

 - Add .rc file
 - Make use in browser and other enviroments

-# Disclaimer
+## Disclaimer

-This software created to be used for testing purposes only.
+This software created, and ment to be used for testing purposes only.